December 1, 2020 · 🇺🇸 🇨🇳 🔶 Fiction Europa

 “Mission specifics?”
 Lacy laughed.
 “Ian, I’m retired.
 The only mission specifics I’m familiar with nowadays involve sandcastles or a pitching wedge.”
 His eyes narrowed.
 “What’s this about?”

 Ian nodded to Shilpa.
 She exhaled, sliding forward in her chair.
-“The Clipper orbiter was launched nearly six years ago on a mission to make detailed observations of Europa, one of the four Galilean moons of Jupiter.
+“The Clipper orbiter was launched six years ago on a mission to make detailed observations of Europa, one of the four Galilean moons of Jupiter.
 It’s programmed to perform a series of flybys to capture imagery of the surface and study the moon’s chemical composition and geology.
 It’s also designed to pass through clouds of water vapor that shoot like geysers into Europa’s atmosphere from under its icy surface shell.
 Clipper has a variety of sensitive instruments onboard to capture and analyze samples of atmospheric water droplets for any signs of life, and since Europa is an ocean moon, we’ve believed for some time that it represents one of the best opportunities for discovering life in our solar system.”

 Shilpa removed a tablet from a briefcase sitting on the coffee table and handed it to Lacy.
 “This came through twenty four hours ago,” she said.
 “It’s still being verified, of course, but …”